irisona/iris-android-challenge/README.md

       If you deviate from MVVM, ensure the architecture you use is well-structured and maintainable.\
 **◦ Separation of Concerns:** Ensure proper separation of concerns between the UI, data, and business logic layers.\
 **◦ Testing:** Unit tests or UI tests are **not required** as part of this assignment.\

+### Questions:

+_If you have any question, feel free to reach out to me at the following email address: karoly@iris.la_